hazendaz/tomcat7/README.md

 - Setup for https
 - Setup for psi probe
 - And if you want, drop back in tomcat wars and those are preconfigured as well but intentionally left out

+note: Credential usage here is simply for testing purposes only and should be considered exposed.